alejandrafrancog/pair-hw-2/README.md

 and addition of animals to Zoo Areas.

 ## 🚀 Features
+- Read data of animals and areas from .csv files
+- Create animals and areas from files
-- Add and update animals
+- Random assignment of animals to areas
 - Export data for external use

 ## 👨‍💻 Team Members